dblwhy/claude-squad/tickets/todo/002_example.md

 - **Framework**: Next.js 14
 - **Language**: TypeScript 5.2

+## Ticket Dependency

+- This ticket is blocked by 001_example.md.

 ## Acceptance Criteria:

 A working authentication flow using Google SSO, with successful login and session handling in place.